TrinityThing/Bingo/README.md

 #### Description

-Returns a list of daily assignments.
+Returns a list of today's assignments.

 #### Example response